-The results of the Group for the year ended 31 March 2016 are set out in the consolidated income statement on page 52.
-The Directors recommend payment of a final dividend of HK10.0 cents per ordinary share (2015: a special dividend of HK5.0 cents per ordinary share and no final dividend was recommended and declared) in respect of the year, to shareholders on the register of members on 8 September 2016.
-The expected payment date of the final dividend is 9 September 2016.
+The results of the Group for the year ended 31 March 2017 are set out in the consolidated income statement on page 50.
+The Directors recommend payment of a final dividend of HK10.0 cents per ordinary share (2016: HK10.0 cents per ordinary share) in respect of the year, to shareholders on the register of members on 7 September 2017.
+The expected payment date of the final dividend is 8 September 2017.